jasmin-palmer/jasmin-palmer.github.io/_pages/projects/ee267Project.md

 ## About the Project

-To create a custom interactive virtual environment, I designed a Unity scene inspired by the 1986 game "The Legend of Zelda".
-Using a Leap Motion optical tracker, the system captures the user’s hand pose, allowing them to grab a virtual sword and "defeat" enemies that appear throughout the scene.
+Students were asked to create a custom interactive virtual environment.
+I designed a Unity scene inspired by the 1986 game "The Legend of Zelda".
+I used a Leap Motion optical tracker system to capture the user’s hand pose, allowing them to grab a virtual sword and "defeat" enemies that appear throughout the scene.

 ## My Contributions